 In bankruptcy proceedings, due to the increased power of the bankruptcy court or creditors’ committee, management may not have the level of authority to approve the sale of assets.
 Instead, this authority may be with the bankruptcy court or creditors’ committee.
 Therefore, the held for sale criteria may not be met if approval of the bankruptcy court or creditors’ committee has not yet been obtained.

 Commitment to a plan after the balance sheet date (held for sale)

 A reporting entity may commit to a plan to sell a long-lived asset (disposal group) shortly after its balance sheet date, but before issuance of its financial statements.
-In these situations, the long-lived assets (disposal group) should continue to be classified as held and used until the all held for sale criteria are met in the subsequent reporting period.
-The held and used classification determination made as of the balance sheet date should not be revised for a decision to sell the asset after the balance sheet date.
+In these situations, the long-lived assets (disposal group) should continue to be classified as held and used until all of the held for sale criteria are met in the subsequent reporting period.
+The held and used classification determination made at the balance sheet date should not be revised for a decision to sell the asset after the balance sheet date.

 However, a plan to sell a held and used long-lived asset for a loss shortly after the balance sheet date should be evaluated to determine whether a held and used impairment existed as of the balance sheet date, as events or conditions arising after the balance sheet date often affirm conditions that existed as of the balance sheet date.
 Depending on the significance of the asset in relation to the overall asset group and the facts and circumstances surrounding the sale of the asset, it may be necessary to test the asset group under the held and used impairment approach at the balance sheet date.
 If required to be tested for recoverability, estimates of future cash flows should reflect all available information based on facts and circumstances as of the balance sheet date, including the likelihood of the sale of the related asset.
 Furthermore, disclosures should be considered if a reporting entity determines that no impairment existed as of the balance sheet date, but the asset is subsequently sold for a loss shortly after year end.